 More Control Over the Outcome

-When a couple chooses to negotiate their divorce settlement out of court, they retain more control over the outcome.
+When a couple chooses to negotiate in good faith their divorce settlement out of court, they retain more control over the outcome.
 Instead of a judge making decisions on their behalf, both spouses have the power to discuss and agree on various aspects of the settlement.
 This includes factors like property division, custody arrangements, and financial support.
 This collaborative approach often leads to more satisfactory and mutually beneficial agreements.

 Reduced Stress and Emotional Strain